How often should you change toothbrush?

 A survey conducted in Norway on sales numbers for toothbrushes shows that people replace their toothbrush 2-3 times a year, which means every other 5,2 months.
 That’s almost two times less a year than advised.

 Here are some tips on how you can remember to change your toothbrush as advised:

 • Replace your toothbrush every season: winter, spring, summer and autumn.

-• Change your toothbrush when you go on vacation and each holiday season: You get a fresh start on your vacation.
+• Change your toothbrush when you go on vacation and each holiday season.
+This gives you a fresh start on your vacation.

 • Change your toothbrush when you buy toothpaste: Putting toothbrush up on your grocery store list is easy to forget.
 So, a good tip is to change your toothbrush each time you buy toothpaste.